JaimeLynSchatz/cfp/osfeels_cfp.md

 ##Will travel and lodging make attending Open Source & Feelings financially difficult?
 No, not at all.
 I live in the Greater Seattle area.

-##Making Life Easier
-If your proposal is selected, there are a few pieces of information we need to properly celebrate/publicise your talk.
-These items are optional, but they really do make our lives easier. :)